-That story stuck in my brain for some time and I even wrote an article called The Ketogenic Diet Therapy on squidoo.
+That story stuck in my brain for some time and I even wrote an article called The Ketogenic Diet Therapy on an info website.

-But in my mind, this diet, with it’s very specific ratios, was a medical therapy and I didn’t think it applied to someone like me.
+But in my mind, this diet, with its very specific ratios, was a medical therapy and at the time, I didn’t think it applied to someone like me.
 Although, when she described it to me, I do remember thinking it sounded like a super low carb diet and perhaps someone could lose weight on it!

 When I topped out at my almost highest weight ever (see pictures below), I guess something clicked and I knew this was it.
 I started looking at low carb diets because they are the only thing that ever worked for me in the past.
 I am a middle aged, metabolically challenged woman.
 The weight does not come off easy!
 Plus with my knee still causing me great pain, my exercise options are limited and I am just not getting enough of it.

 So I started off by following Atkins and Jorge Cruize.
 I think they are good diets, very low carb and I lost 6.5 pounds the first week.
 But it was while I searched for recipes on line that I came across blog posts and information about the Ketogenic Diet again.

 Only not for epilepsy and cancer, but for weight loss.
 I was intrigued and read everything I could find.
 So then I switched gears and started on the Keto Diet road.

 All of the articles I found were written by men and bodybuilders, and showed pictures of plate sized steaks and I wondered if this would turn away women like me.
 I don’t know, but I was inspired to document my journey here and hope it helps somebody.
 As a person who has struggled with weight issues all my life, sometimes we just need hope!